jcyang36/Group1-DiseaseData/README.md

 Perform Regression when crushing growth (taking the data from a country to be static):
 Results show that taking out the country with the highest growth (Korea) has a bigger effect than taking out the country with highest count (International Conveyance from Japan).

-To plot scatter plot and regression curve on same plot:
-1. Import both tables into Tableau
-2. Open new sheet.
-3. Go to Data>Edit Relationships...
-4. Ensure both tables share a column for days
-5. Drag Days and Predicted values into columns and rows
-6. Drag Confirmed values into rows.
-7. Select confirmed values, right-click, and select dual axis
-8. Right click on the right axis and click Synchronize Axes
-9. Right click on the right axis and disable Show Header

-To plot three curves on same plot:
-1. Import three tables into Tableau
-2. Open new sheet
-3. Select one database.
-Drag days and predicted cases into columns and rows.
-4. Select Measure Values in the Measures pane for that database and drag to Rows.
-A Measure Values pane should appear.
-5. Then select a new database, drag predicted values into the new Measure Values pane.
-6. Remove any measure values that are not needed.
-Remove the predicted cases that were put in Rows in step 3.
-7. Ensure that the type of mark in the "Marks" pane drop down menu is "Area".
-8. In Analysis>Stack Marks, select Off.
-9. Change the type of mark in the "Marks" pane drop down to "Line".
-10. To edit the mark labels, on the right legend bar, right click on each label and select "Edit Aliases".
-11. To display the mark labels, right click on each curve line, select "Mark Label", and select "Always show".